7 Tips That Will Quickly Improve Your Singing Voice

 As described above, singing is a workout and should be treated as such: with time and effort your ability to breathe deeply will develop.

-When breathing to sing you should feel your stomach and back (around your kidneys) inflate.
+When breathing in as you sing you should feel your stomach and back (around your kidneys) inflate.
 To help concentrate your breath into these areas, try putting your hands around your waist as you breathe; you should feel your hands expand with each breath.

 If you find this difficult, try lying down.
 When you inhale, your hands should rise; when you exhale, your hands should lower.